kernelsauce/turbo/doc/apiref.rst

 .. function:: RequestHandler:on_create(kwargs)

 	Reimplement this method if you want to do something straight after the class instance has been created.

+        :param kwargs: The keyword arguments that you initialize the class with.
+        :type kwargs: Table

 .. function:: RequestHandler:prepare()